kwaite1021/LTC2990/README.md

     * Very good accuracy 14 bit ADC internal - easy to use no complicated ADC setups <br>
     * Could also add separate remote temperature using a voltage output device such as the AD22100 <br>
     * Excellent for measuring resistive current shunt voltages<br>
-    * The console driver provided allows for logging of data to a csv file, with or without std output to screen<br>
+    * The console driver shows output to std out, as well as error codes. <br>

 <b>Raspberry Pi setup</b><br>
     Quick:<br>